• Skip to primary navigation

 Subjective

-The patient is a 59 year old male who presents with complaints of left knee pain s/p TKA performed on 12/28/15.
+The patient is a 59-year-old male who presents with left knee pain s/p TKA performed on 12/28/15.
 The patient reports having knee pain for years before he consulted with an ortho surgeon in August of 2015.
-An Xray revealed severe arthritis and the patient elected to undergo total knee replacement in December of 2015.
-The patient reports the surgery was performed with no issue.
-He was released home after a one night stay at the hospital.
-The patient lives with family who is able to assist with driving him to appointments until cleared by physician to drive.
-The patient’s goals are to return to working as a supervisor at the local car manufacturer, and to ‘walk without a walker or cane as soon as possible.”
+An X-ray revealed severe arthritis and the patient elected to undergo total knee replacement in December of 2015.
+The patient reports the surgery was performed with no issues.
+He was released home after a one-night stay at the hospital.
+The patient lives with family who are able to assist driving him to appointments until cleared by a physician to drive.
+The patient’s goals are to return to work as a supervisor at the local car manufacturer, and to “walk without a walker or cane as soon as possible.”

 Past Medical History: High blood pressure